libp2p/specs/addressing/README.md

 #### Historical Note: the `ipfs` multiaddr Protocol

-The `p2p` multiaddr protocol was originally named `ipfs`, and may be printed as `/ipfs/<peer-id>` instead of `/p2p/<peer-id>` in its string representation depending on the implementation in use.
+The `p2p` multiaddr protocol was originally named `ipfs`, and we've been eliminating support for the ipfs string representation of this multiaddr component.
+It may be printed as `/ipfs/<peer-id>` instead of `/p2p/<peer-id>` in its string representation depending on the implementation in use.
 Both names resolve to the same protocol code, and they are equivalent in the binary form.

 ## Transport multiaddrs